carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 | FSx File Gateway | SMB & NTFS | FSx -> S3                               | Windows or Lustre File Server, integration with Microsoft AD                                                                         |
 | Volume Gateway   | iSCSI      | S3 -> EBS                               | Block storage in S3 with backups as EBS snapshots.
 Use **Cached Volume** for low-latency and **Stored Volume** for scheduled backups |
 | Tape Gateway     | iSCSI VTL  | S3 -> S3 Glacier & Glacier Deep Archive | Backup data in S3 and archive in Glacier using tape-based process                                                                    |

+- Use Case: Storage capacity has become an issue for a company that runs application servers on-premises.
+The servers are connected to a combination of block storage and NFS storage solutions.
+The company requires a solution that supports local caching without re-architecting its existing applications.
+  - The AWS Storage Gateway volume gateway should be used to replace the block-based storage systems as it is mounted over iSCSI and the file gateway should be used to replace the NFS file systems as it uses NFS.

 ### AWS DataSync